Route Call Block

 - Use system variables RoutingTarget / RoutingVirtualQueue set already in Menu Options - Use system variables that were set in a Menu Option block.

-- Specify Skills in this block - Specify one or more skills and a Virtual Queue to use to route this call.
+- Specify Skills in this block - Specify one or more skills and a Virtual Queue to use to route this interaction.
 If you specified more than one skill, you can choose whether the routing engine considers any or all of the selected skills:

 ImportantThis option uses the skill level specified in the Use Skill Proficiency level setting (documented below).
-For example, if you set an initial skill level of 8, Designer only routes the call to agents with the specified skills that have a level of 8 or greater.
+For example, if you set an initial skill level of 8, Designer only routes the interaction to agents with the specified skills that have a level of 8 or greater.
 You cannot set an individual level for each specified skill.

 - Use Skill Proficiency level - Enter a Skill level.
-The call is routed to an agent that has a skill level equal to or higher to the value you provide.
+The interaction is routed to an agent that has a skill level equal to or higher to the value you provide.
 If you enable Reduce skill requirements, the required skill level is gradually decremented by a specified skill level, until it reaches the specified minimum skill level.
-This option allows you to expand the group of agents that can receive this call if other agents are busy.
+This option allows you to expand the group of agents that can receive this interaction if other agents are busy.

 Skill expression based routing